williamDalston/schrodingers-cat-website/content/articles/qc-primer-003.md

 Can there be a superposition of experiences?
 Would the friend experience being in multiple states simultaneously?
 Or would the friend only experience one branch, even though quantum mechanics describes a superposition?

-**This suggests that consciousness and quantum mechanics might be deeply connected—or that consciousness transcends quantum descriptions.**
+**This suggests that consciousness and quantum mechanics might be deeply connected or that consciousness transcends quantum descriptions.**

-Your experience of reading this right now—is it in a superposition from someone else's perspective?
+Your experience of reading this right now is it in a superposition from someone else's perspective?
 What would that even mean?

 ## Why This Matters to You